 Corea del sur

-Kim Bok-dong (19 April 1926 – 28 January 2019) was among many young women forced into sexual slavery by the Japanese Imperial Army.
-She later became a Korean human rights activist who campaigned against sexual slavery and war rape.
-She was one of many young women who were forced into sexual slavery by the Japanese military; a military that systematically recruited girls between the ages of 10 to 18 years of age from colonized and occupied countries from the 1930s until the end of World War II.
-From age 14, she was imprisoned in comfort stations for eight years across different countries in Asia.
-Her experiences evoked in her a feminist consciousness and led her to become a strong activist, advocating the end of war-time sexual violence, anti-imperialism, workers' rights, and inter-Korean reconciliation.
-Along with the other so-called "comfort women", she has made the three-fold demand from the Japanese government: a formal state-level apology, reparations, and correction of Japanese history (including amending Japanese history textbooks to include the truth of the "comfort women" issue).
-In addition, Kim Bok-dong herself also supported other "comfort women" to step forward, and was a leader and spokesperson in the "comfort women" movement.
-Kim Bok-dong died in Seoul, South Korea, in hospital, on January 28, 2019.
+Kim Bok-dong (Korean: 김복동) (19 April 1926 – 28 January 2019) was a human rights activist that campaigned against sexual slavery and war rape.
+She was a young woman who was put into sexual slavery by the Japanese Imperial Army; a military that recruited girls between the ages of 10 and 18 years of age from colonized and occupied countries from the 1930s until the end of World War II.
+From age 14, she was put into comfort stations for eight years across different countries in Asia.
+Her experiences led her to become an activist; advocating the end of war-time sexual violence, anti-imperialism, workers' rights, and inter-Korean reconciliation.
+Along with the other "comfort women", she made the three-fold demand from the Japanese government: a formal state-level apology, reparations, and correction of Japanese history (including amending Japanese history textbooks to include the truth of the "comfort women" issue).
+In addition, Kim Bok-dong herself also supported other "comfort women" to step forward, and was a spokesperson in the "comfort women" movement.
+Kim Bok-dong died in Seoul, South Korea, in a hospital on January 28, 2019.